Hale Boggs: Gubernatorial bid

 After the war, Boggs began his political comeback.
-He was again elected to Congress in 1946 and was then re-elected thirteen times, once just after he disappeared, but before he was presumed dead.
+He was again elected to Congress in 1946 (on Maloney's retirement) and was then re-elected thirteen times, once just after he disappeared, but before he was presumed dead.
 In 1951, Boggs launched an ill-fated campaign for governor of Louisiana.
 Leading in the polls early in the campaign, he was soon put on the defensive when another candidate, Lucille May Grace, at the urging of long-time southeastern Louisiana political boss Leander Perez, questioned Boggs's membership in the American Student Union in the 1930s.
 By 1951, the ASU was thought to be a Communist front.
 Boggs avoided the question and attacked both Grace and Perez for conducting a smear campaign against him.
 In his book, The Big Lie, author Garry Boulard suggests strongly that Boggs was a member of the ASU but tried to cover up that fact in the different political climate of the early 1950s.

-Boggs finished third in the balloting for governor early in 1952.
-The Boggs candidate for lieutenant governor, C.E.
-"Cap" Barham of Ruston, prevailed in a runoff election against future Governor John McKeithen.
-The Boggs choice for register of state lands, Ellen Bryan Moore of Baton Rouge, won the office vacated by Lucille May Grace.
-Moore defeated Mary Evelyn Dickerson, future state treasurer in the second McKeithen administration.
-Two other Boggs candidates were defeated, including State Senator Chester J. Coco of Marksville for attorney general, who lost to Fred S. LeBlanc, the former mayor of Baton Rouge, and Douglas Fowler of Coushatta, defeated by Allison Kolb of Baton Rouge, who later switched to Republican affiliation.

-Boggs won the gubernatorial endorsement of the Shreveport Times, which hailed him for having stopped the Truman administration from "altering oil-depletion allowances in federal taxation, thus blocking... efforts to tie a millstone around the neck of the petroleum industry of Louisiana".The Times, in a dig at Miss Grace, also cited Boggs's fight in Congress as early as 1941 against communism and subversion in government.
-Other newspapers supporting Boggs were the since defunct Monroe Morning World and the functioning Monroe News-Star.

-Senator Russell B. Long endorsed Boggs, but many in the Long faction had preferred Judge Carlos Spaht of Baton Rouge, who ultimately lost the runoff election to another judge, Robert F. Kennon of Minden, whom Russell Long had narrowly defeated in the special Senate election in 1948.

-The Boggs Act of 1952, sponsored by Hale Boggs, set mandatory sentences for drug-related offenses.
+The Boggs Act of 1952, sponsored by Hale Boggs, set harsh mandatory sentences for drug-related offenses.
 A first-offense conviction for marijuana possession carried a minimum sentence of 2 to 10 years with a fine of up to $20,000.